Youtube

 Features of the Department

-• A range of courses is offered that engage the problems of our times.
+• A range of courses is offered that engage the issues of our times.
 These include Global Business Theory, Management Environment Theory, and Ethics in Management.

 • A variety of industry-specific courses such as banking, auto-manufacturing, electronics, and tourism are taught by highly experienced businesspeople in their respective fields.
 These courses offer first-hand knowledge about industry-specific business practices and prepare students well for the real business world.